lexbor/docs/source/examples/selectors/easy_way.md

 ### Conclusion

-This example demonstrates the effective use of the Lexbor library for manipulating and selecting elements within HTML documents based on CSS selectors.
+This example demonstrates the effective use of the `lexbor` library for manipulating and selecting elements within HTML documents based on CSS selectors.
 By understanding how to parse both HTML and CSS, and by using callback functions to manage matched nodes, developers can efficiently implement